djalbat/yapp/README.md

 You will need to do this if you want to look at the examples.

 Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
 These can be found in the `css/` directory and can be copied as-is to your file folder or server.
 Additionally, there is a small squiggle image that is used to highlight error tokens.
 This should also be supplied, or just do without the squiggle.
-If you go down the standalone route, you must also supply the CSS files found in the `css/` directory, or their equivalents.

 ## Usage